We’ll have a look at the Alfawise AR182 BLDC, a budget cordless stick vacuum option for folks looking for a cost-effective option.

 The results were almost the same on the carpet as the Alfawise AR182BLDC picked up 98.2% of Quaker oats and 94.6% of coffee grounds of low pile carpet.

-To be honest, I really wasn’t expecting too much from this budget stick vacuum, but it really exceeded expectations.
+I really wasn’t expecting too much from this budget stick vacuum, but it really exceeded expectations.

 How long will the Alfawise AR182 BLDC run?